Beatrice of Brandenburg

-Beatrice of Brandenburg (Beatrycze brandenburska, Beatrix von Brandenburg; c.
+Beatrice of Brandenburg (Beatrycze brandenburska, Beatrix von Brandenburg; also Beatrix of Fürstenberg; c.
 1270 – before 26 April 1316), was a German princess and a member of the House of Ascania in the Brandenburg branch.
 By her two marriages she was Duchess of Świdnica and Koźle-Bytom-Siewierz.

 She was the second daughter of Otto V the Long, Margrave of Brandenburg-Salzwedel, by his wife Judith of Henneberg, daughter of Count Herman I of Henneberg and heiress of Coburg and Schmalkalden.

 Life

 Family

 Beatrice had six siblings, three brothers and three sisters.
 From her brothers, Albert and Otto died young and the eldest, Herman, inherited the whole paternal domains.
 Beatrice's young sister Matilda married in 1287/88 with Henry IV Probus, Duke of Wrocław and High Duke of Poland.
 The other two sisters are Kunigunde, who died unmarried, and Judith, married in 1303 with Rudolf I, Duke of Saxe-Wittenberg.
 It is probable that the wedding of Beatrice into the Silesian branch of the Piast dynasty was instrumental to Matilda's future wedding with Henry IV.